Header

 You can add a reference code for your project.
 Any reference number/code listed here will be reported with every donation made to this project, or to fundraisers created for the project.

-You can use this to making the import of donations to your CRM/ERP systems easier, as you can match the project with a specific campaign based on this reference code.
+This can make the import of donations to your CRM/ERP systems easier, as you can match the project with a specific campaign based on this reference code.

 Footer